The Creative Process

 Although the above creative process is what I tend to specialize in, I am also happy to work in a more traditional way depending on the needs of the current project.
 My film work so far has been primarily in acting.
 (Although, any theatre trained actor can tell you that the initial transition from stage acting to screen acting can take some getting used to!)
 I feel very fortunate to have connected with some local filmmakers who are more than happy to teach while they create.
-I have written one script so far and have been part of the creative process for several of the other films we have shot.
+I have written one screenplay so far and have been part of the creative process for several of the other films we have shot.
 I have yet to direct something but have been happy to develop an on-screen presence.
-I will continue to post more about my new film life as it develops and I should be putting together a demo reel very soon.
+I will continue to post more about my new film life as it develops.

 Behind the Name

 I adopted the stage name “Ce-Lee” at the beginning of 2020 but the idea of using a stage name was in the works for much longer.
 Rachel Elizabeth Smith is a very common name and in an industry based on name recognition, taking on a professional name was inevitable.